 The plaintiff and appellant is Fonovisa, Inc., a California corporation that owns copyrights and trademarks to Latin/Hispanic music recordings.
-Fonovisa filed this action in district court against defendant-appellee, Cherry Auction, Inc., and its individual operators (collectively "Cherry Auction").
-For purposes of this appeal, it is undisputed that Cherry Auction operates a swap meet in Fresno, California, similar to many other swap meets in this country where customers come to purchase various merchandise from individual vendors.
-See generally, Flea Market Owner Sued for Trademark Infringement, 4 No. 3 J. Proprietary Rts.
-22 (1992).
+Fonovisa filed this action in district court against defendantappellee, Cherry Auction, Inc., and its individual operators (collectively "Cherry Auction").
+For purposes of this appeal, it is undis(B) allows "establishments," i.e. businesses, of less than 2,000ft2 (3,750ft2 for restaurants and bars) to play radio and TV broadcasts.
+Larger establishments can use up to 6 loudspeakers or 4 screens of no more than 55^I.

+puted that Cherry Auction operates a swap meet in Fresno, California, similar to many other swap meets in this country where customers come to purchase various merchandise from individual vendors.
 The vendors pay a daily rental fee to the swap meet operators in exchange for booth space.
 Cherry Auction supplies parking, conducts advertising and retains the right to exclude any vendor for any reason, at any time, and thus can exclude vendors for patent and trademark infringement.
 In addition, Cherry Auction receives an entrance fee from each customer who attends the swap meet.